There are currently no products in the cart.

-Although there are BCAAs in protein, protein itself doesn’t reduce muscle damage and enhance recovery of muscle function.
+Although there are BCAAs in protein, protein itself doesn’t reduce muscle damage or enhance recovery.
 This makes BCAAs crucial supplements for any athlete who trains daily.

 4. Prevent Muscle Protein Breakdown (MPB)

-Not only do BCAAs increase muscle mass – they also can prevent muscle loss.
-But how does this work?
+Not only do BCAAs increase muscle mass, but they can also help to prevent muscle loss.

 Muscle protein is in a constant state of turnover, meaning that new protein is always being produced while older proteins are being broken down.
 Consuming BCAAs stimulates muscle protein synthesis at an increased rate.

-During a reduced calorie, starved state, or during exercise, the body breaks down muscle tissue through a process known as proteolysis.
+During a hypocaloric diet as well as during exercise, the body breaks down muscle tissue through a process known as proteolysis.

 Supplementation of the branched-chain amino acid leucine after 24 hours of fasting suppressed proteolysis and muscle protein breakdown.

 Even without physical activity to stimulate muscle growth, consuming adequate BCAAs can lessen muscle wasting.
 According to research by The Journal of Nutrition, supplementing with BCAAs on a calorie-restricted diet allowed individuals to maintain muscle mass while still losing weight.

 5. Promote Weight Loss

 One of the most common New Year’s Resolutions is to lose weight.
 However, for many people, this goal remains all year long as they continuously look for healthy ways to supplement their weight loss.